bbc/catflap-camera/docs/INSTALLATION.md

     3: wlan0: <NO-CARRIER,BROADCAST,MULTICAST,UP> mtu 1500 qdisc mq state DOWN qlen 1000
         link/ether 80:1f:02:6c:71:fc brd ff:ff:ff:ff:ff:ff

 In the above example you can see under eth0 (our wired connection) an inet address of `10.0.0.224`.
 This is the IP address our Pi has been given on the local network.
+There's also an address `127.0.0.1` given; this is for the `lo` or 'loopback' interface - this isn't what you want.

-This IP address may change - your router may have the ability to reserve an address for the Pi, or you can use Zeroconf to have the Pi announce itself on the network for easy discovery.
+This IP address may change - your router may have the ability to reserve an address for the Pi, or you can use Zeroconf to have the Pi announce itself on the network for easy discovery, removing the need to use IP addresses directly entirely.

 ### Installing a Zeroconf daemon